Ty Olaf house plus self catering cottage.

-- A cottage built in 2009 offering self catering holiday accommodation in an Arts & Crafts Village PLUS a self catering cottage returning an income!
+- A house built in 1909 offering family accommodation in a 3 bedroom Arts & Crafts Village PLUS a self catering cottage returning an income!

 - A home in a delightful place – peace and tranquillity accessible to town and activities.

 The self catering holiday accommodation is situated in the unique Grade II listed Elan Village.
 It has been built in the garden of Ty Olaf, the last house, in the village which was built in the Arts and Crafts style, over 100 years ago.
-This luxury holiday cottage is newly built, but fits into its environment with its facing oflocal stone and oak, and stylishly furnished.
-It looks straight out into ancient oak woodland that is part of the Carngafallt RSPB reserve.
+This luxury holiday cottage built in 2009, fits into its environment with its facing of local stone and oak, and stylishly furnished.
+It looks straight out into ancient oak woodland that is part of the Carn Gafallt RSPB reserve.
 The area is one of outstanding natural beauty which can be enjoyed whatever the weather or season.
 Red Kites and buzzards sail overhead, while smaller birds are busy in the trees outside the window and sheep graze throughout the village.
 It is a haven of peace and tranquillity, fresh air and magnificent scenery.
 Here you can forget the rush of modern life, yet it is very accessible!

 The cottage is a great place to relax and unwind.
 There are a range of delightful walks from the door of the cottage, many paved and easy, or others better suited to those who enjoy a challenge.
 The Elan Valley Trail which follows the route of the railway which was used in the construction of the dams, is tarmacked for much of it’s length and is ideal for cycling.
 If walking or cycling are not your thing, short drives open up the whole of the area known as the ‘Lakeland of Wales’.
 Nature reserves, pony trekking, and fishing are available close by, there are many mountain bike trails and the area is a bird watchers’ paradise.
 There are seasonal guided walks from the Visitor Centre to discover the dawn chorus, bats, fungi, etc. It is also a perfect base from which to explore central Wales.